kbastani/spring-cloud-event-sourcing-example/README.md

 # trouble shooting

-1. "Insufficient Resource" error you need to setup pcfdev with 9GB+ memory. alternatively, use another computer to deploy rest of microservices. microservices should be registered to their dependency services.
+1. "Insufficient Resource" error

+    you need to setup pcfdev with 9GB+ memory. alternatively, use another computer to deploy rest of microservices. microservices should communicate to their dependency services.

 1. ssh into pcfdev